divisionind/fastgrep/README.md

 3. Build locally and install `sudo sh install.sh`

 ##### Windows
-There is a portable cygwin build for windows.
-However, I have not made an install script at this time.
-If you really don't want to use WSL:
-1. Download the latest zip from the releases page
+1. Download the latest windows installer from the [releases page](https://github.com/divisionind/fastgrep/releases)
-2. Extract it somewhere
-3. *optional:* add that directory to your path
+2. Run the installer, make sure you select `Add fastgrep to the system PATH for all users`, complete installation

 _NOTE: The install script assumes apt as the package manager.
 If you are running a different package manager, install the requirements and remove that section of the install script._